Understanding Medical Negligence Claim Time Limits

-For those wondering if there’s a time limit for medical negligence claims, the short answer is yes.
+For those wondering about a medical negligence claim time limits, the short answer is yes.
 However, filing a medical negligence claim is not always straightforward, and there are both rules and exceptions to consider.

 When do I “become aware” of clinical or medical negligence?